netcreateorg/nc-multiplex/ReadMe.md

      Because port is hardcoded into the shell script.

-#### MEXT 2020-07-19
+PRB: Use fork process to trigger/end promises?
     * nc-start.js can be rewritten using `process.send` to send parameters rather than passing arguments ala `nc.js`.
       --  Should it also be an asynch function?
       --  And return a confirmation to resolve the promise after the shell runs?

+#### MEXT 2020-07-19
 * Return a promise when the app is actually created?
 Is that even possible?
+  -- nc-start.js script stops at nc.js.
+So the promise is not resolved.

 * How to handle startup
   --  Any new graph is going to take a minute to start up, unless...
       --  Is it possible to run precompiled versions?
 So only the db load is slow?